NTIA/tekrsa-api-wrap/README.md

 ## Known Issues

 Known issues exist in the underlying Tektronix RSA API for Linux.
 This wrapper is limited by these known issues in certain ways.
-The list of issues is reproduced from the Tektronix RSA API for Linux release notes, and are up-to-date as of version 1.0.0014:
+The list of issues is reproduced from the [Tektronix RSA API for Linux release notes](https://download.tek.com/software/supporting_files/ReleaseNotes_1_0_0014_64bit_066207701.txt), and is up-to-date as of version 1.0.0014:

 - No support for API functions related to GNSS, Audio, Power, Ref Time.
 - Using RSA607A, Output Level for Tracking Generator cannot be set.